-The movie opens with Boy (Johnny Sheffield) kicking it back with his chimpanzee pal Cheeta and a baby elephant, but then the quiet of the jungle is interrupted by a passing plane that tosses out a canister attached to a parachute.
-This is how Tarzan (Johnny Weissmuller) and Boy get their mail now.
-Because Tarzan is still an illiterate mook Boy is given the job of reading the letter, and from this letter we learn that many of the soldiers Jane is treating are suffering from some kind of jungle fever.
+The movie opens with Boy (Johnny Sheffield) kicking it back with his chimpanzee pal Cheeta and a baby elephant, but then the quiet of the jungle is interrupted by a passing plane, one that tosses out a canister attached to a parachute.
+This is apparently how Tarzan (Johnny Weissmuller) and Boy get their mail now, and because Tarzan is still an illiterate mook Boy is given the job of reading the letter.
+From this letter we learn that many of the soldiers Jane is treating are suffering from some kind of jungle fever.
 She request that Tarzan travel to the jungles of Bir-Herari, which is located across the desert, and where the rare fruit can be found that can be used to cure Jungle Fever.
 The letter specifically mentions that the trip is too dangerous for Boy, but Boy uses Tarzan’s inability to read to lie about the letters contents stating that Jane actually wishes Tarzan to take Boy along.

 Tarzan may be illiterate but he has a great bullshit detector and calls Boy out on the lies, but when Boy gives Tarzan those sad puppy dog eyes he caves in and lets him come along.
 As this involves crossing a merciless desert to a jungle chock full of dangerous creatures I’m betting Tarzan will leave this story out the next time he talks to Jane.
 Of course the dangers our heroes will be facing aren’t just of the natural kind, they will have to face off against German spies.
 In the Arabic city of Elecebra Sheik Abdul El Khim (Lloyd Corrigan) is being wooed by Paul Heinrich, alias Hendrix, a Nazi spy (Otto Kruger) while the Sheik’s son Prince Selim (Robert Lowery) doesn’t trust Hendrix, and constantly warns his father about this foreigner.